PiyushN17/PiyushN17/README.md

 - 👋 Hi, I’m @PiyushN17
 - 👀 I’m interested in developing and designing websites
-- 🌱 I’m currently learning app development
+- 🌱 I’m currently learning backend development
-- 💞️ I’m looking to study C in future when I'm done with app development.
-- 📫 Reach me on -- piyushnath855@gmail.com
+- 📫 Reach me on -- piyush.nath1710@gmail.com

 <!---
 PiyushN17/PiyushN17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.